andreknieriem/simplelightbox/README.md

 gallery.next(); // Next Image
 ```
 ### Changelog
+**1.5.0 - Added options for disabling rightclick and scrolling, changed default prev- and next-button text**
 **1.4.6 - Option for fileExt can now be false to enable pictures like example.com/pic/200/100**
 **1.4.5 - Bugfix lightbox opening does not work on mobile devices**
 **1.4.4 - Bugfix no drag&drop in FF, changed default close text, only output data if lightbox is opened**